Troyanovsky/vibe-coding-guide/en/Lesson_9_Testing.md

 Here's how to get AI to help improve code quality:

 **General Review:**
-*"Can you review this code for clarity and suggest improvements to make it more readable?"*
+*"Can you review this code for clarity and suggest improvements to make it more readable?
+Does it adhere to DRY and KISS principles?"*
+(These principles are in our rules for AI in [Lesson 2](en/Lesson_2_Tools.md))

 **Performance Check:**
 *"Are there any obvious performance issues with this JavaScript code?
 How can I make it more efficient?"*